giacomo-ciro/diffusion-llms/README.md

 #### IDEA FOR NLP
 Compare attention weights between auto-regressive and diffusion models.

+> from NLP slides `01_intro`: Graded on data set size, correctness of implementations, annotation quality, performance, originality, and ambition

 ## Rules
 ### Branches
 Everybody **must** use its own branch during development, together we handle merges.